 If the Defenders ever have to face off against another team its these Asgardian-powered super-villains.
 In the comics they’ve gone toe-to-toe with Thor, so their power-set might be a too much.
 That’s not to say they can’t rewrite it a bit and bring it down at notch.
 Nonetheless, the Wrecking Crew would make an excellent team for the Defenders to fight.
 Considering their first appearance was in a Defenders comic, I’d say the chances are high.

 I’ve said this a hundred times, Parker Robbins is the perfect big bad for the Defenders.
-Think a more violent Kingpin with the supernatural capabilities of Doctor Strange, plus he has a criminal empire of his own consisting of super-villains which can easily include the aforementioned Wrecking Crew.
+Imagine a more violent Kingpin with the supernatural capabilities of Doctor Strange.
+On top of that, he has a criminal empire of his own consisting of super-villains which can easily include the aforementioned Wrecking Crew.

 Ultimately, the Netflix shows perfectly fulfill the notion that these characters and their stories are meant to be serialized.
 Serialized in a way that doesn’t drag and doesn’t leave anything out.
 Serialized in a way that remains faithful to the comic books.
 The format these shows are in, the characters we’re getting, the creative teams behind it and the ingenious, inspired casting all lead to the certainty that these Netflix shows will usher in the next wave of comic book live-action properties.